suhaybu/sanitizer-bot/README.md

 -   **Configurable:** You can change the behavior of the bot using `/config`.
 -   **User Installable App:** The `/sanitize` app command can be used anywhere.
 -   **Handles Direct Messages:** Will attempt to fix links sent directly in DM's.
--   **Uses QuickVids API:** Uses QuickVids API to convert TikTok links into embeddable content in discord.

 ## Setup